30 PROBLEMS SOLVED

 15. Income and expenses

 Income and Expenses.
 I know most people hand a huge pile of papers over to their accountant at the end of the financial year and make it their problem, but wouldn’t you like to know certain information as you go along.
 Most large companies will use an accounting software, but smaller companies usually don’t, so this can be a good alternative.
 You could have a simple debit and credit with some details and categories, which you fill in as you spend or earn.
 This means that at any stage you can see each individual category (eg. Sales income , marketing, office supplies etc) and how much you have spent or earned.
 This could also translate into monthly or annually reports and statements which will be very useful to you.
 It is also possible to keep track of a (rough) tax amount, so there are no surprises when you come to the end of the quarter or year and get the VAT or Income tax bill.
-These documents can also be passed onto your accountant, they may even appreciate the organisation!
+These documents can also be passed onto your accountant, who may even appreciate the organisation!

 16. Stock control